Project data page

 Chester - le - Street LC

-Louisa Centre"6 plans completeDefine/PlanSlightly Off TrackSpennymoor EDC - Looking into options for a hybrid heating system.
+Louisa Centre"6 plans to be completedDefine/PlanSlightly Off TrackSpennymoor Education Development Centre - Looking into options for a hybrid heating system.

-Bishop Auckland TH - Looking at heating options no current works on site.
+Bishop Auckland Town Hall - Looking at heating options no current works on site.

 Louisa Centre - Looking into decarbonisation works on site.
 "46023Durham County CouncilCouncil0 Enabling or Adaptation Action£24,000Yes21

-104Energy and BuildingsCouncil Estate DecarbonisationE28Pool coversRichard BramfittPool covers installed at two Leisure Centre sites2 covers installedDeliverOn TrackFinances obtained for new covers at Newton Aycliffe (learner pool) and Freemans Quay (both pools).
+104Energy and BuildingsCouncil Estate DecarbonisationE28Pool coversRichard BramfittInstall pool covers at Leisure Centre sites with pools4 covers installedDeliverOn TrackFinances obtained for new covers at Newton Aycliffe (learner pool) and Freemans Quay (main pool).
 Finances obtained for replacement covers at Newton Aycliffe (main pool) and Louisa Centre (main pool).
-Project will overdeliver from initial scope.45901Durham County CouncilCouncilLow (1-50 tonnes)32
+Project will overdeliver from initial scope.45901Durham County CouncilCouncilLow (1-50 tonnes)17.595£89000Yes32

-94Energy and BuildingsCouncil Estate DecarbonisationE18Council estate - building manager trainingTracy MillmoreImprove understanding of energy management responsibilities with building managers
+94Energy and BuildingsCouncil Estate DecarbonisationE18Council estate - building manager trainingTracy MillmoreImprove understanding of energy management responsibilities with building managers.
+Energy teams within Low Carbon Team to work with managers of council buildings with heating plans, BMS controls on systems and guidance on how to manage buildings gas, electric and water to save energy usage and costs.

 81Energy and BuildingsBusiness Energy Efficiency E6Business Energy Efficiency Project (BEEP)Lawrence CallenderContinue to offer energy advice business support through the Business Energy Efficiency Project (BEEP)100 audits per yearDeliverSlightly Off TrackDelivered 75/100 bespoke energy audits and reports for the Durham Business Growth Fund.
 Slightly behind due to delayed recruitment and start.
 Continuing on to deliver under phase 2.
 Also see attached action relating to Durham Business Growth Plans (DBGP) decarbonation plans.
 46112Durham County CouncilCountywideLow (1-300 tonnes)184£60,000 Yes1-30031